eruoppolo/ReinforcemenLearning_UNITS24/README.md

 ```

-After finishing the traing the PMF model is ready to be used for training and evaluatin the Actor-Critic networks, by running:
+After finishing the training the PMF model is ready to be used for training and evaluating the Actor-Critic networks, by running:

 ```
 drr.py